How to love them if you hate people

 The rest should be about psychology, character types and archetypes.

-This gives you ideas on how to create multifaceted characters and enrich them.
+This gives you story writing ideas on how to create multifaceted characters and enrich them.

 There are many theories on character types, several also depending on genre.
 Study them and you’ll start to discover yourself inside of those stereotypes, and also the people around you.